muntasimulhaque/muntasimulhaque.github.io/_posts/2024-10-26-hello-world.md

 ### Why blog on GitHub Pages?

-I didn't specifically chose to blog here.
+I didn't specifically choose to blog here.
 I intended this site to serve as my academic portfolio.

 To develop this site, I tried other GitHub Pages sites and forked the ones I liked.
 Among them, [Academic Pages](https://academicpages.github.io/){:target="_blank"} stood out to me.
 It's actually a good starting point for someone who needs to create an academic site without much knowledge of behind the scenes.
 In fact, I forked Academic Pages earlier.
 But as I delved deeper, I realized it's overkill for my use case.